A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer

-Here we test the code for some approximations assumed.
+We also test the approximations used in our code.
 An important one is the variable $\tau_{\rm max}$.
-We assumed that for $\gamma$-ray photons emitted at layers below that of $\tau_{\rm max}$, their contribution is minute because these photons have to go through more scattering during their propagation towards the surface.
-The photons coming from these layers are sufficiently cascaded into lower energy photons that they are readily absorbed by surrounding electrons through photoelectric absorption.
-It is expected that these photons, if escaped, contribute to the continuous spectra as in the black-body radiations.
+We only take account the $\gamma$-ray photons emitted at layers above that layer of $\tau_{\rm max}$.
+Below that, their contribution is minute because these photons have to go through more scattering during their propagation towards the surface.
+The photons coming from these layers are likely to have sufficiently cascaded into lower energy photons, which are later absorbed by surrounding electrons through photoelectric absorption.
+It is expected that these photons, if escaped, contribute to the continuous spectra as in the optical band.

-In Figure \ref{fig:spectra_CSBall_tau} we show the spectra of the $^{137}$Cs ball presented in Section \ref{sec:csball}.
-We use this configuration because of the simple line structure of $^{137}$Cs.
-The sharp line at $\approx$690 keV among all three models are identical in terms of width and strength as demonstrated in Figure \ref{fig:spectra_CSBall_tau_zoom}.
+In Figure \ref{fig:spectra_W7_tau} we show the spectra of the W7 model presented in Section \ref{sec:snia}.
+We repeat the calculation of the spectra at Day 15 but with different maximum optical depths.
+The three spectra agree with each other very well at all major lines at 480 keV onwards.
+Minor fluctuations can be seen but in general less than 10\% difference is found for photon energy $< 200$ keV.

-However, we notice that the lower energy flux is systematically higher when $\tau_{\rm max}$ is higher.
-This is consistent with the above discussion that the photons from deeper layers experience more scattering, and hence they are of lower energy compared to photons in the outer layer.

-The test ensures us that the current choice of $\tau_{\rm max} = 5$ is a sufficient choice to capture the $\gamma$-ray line structure for the radioactive decay.
+The test confirms us that the current choice of $\tau_{\rm max} = 5$ is a sufficient choice to capture the important source of $\gamma$-ray in the ejecta.